tomshaw/fontastic/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

-Typepress is a stunning font management and cataloging application.
+Fontastic is a stunning font management and cataloging application.

 - A gorgeous interface.
 - Font cataloging and management.